-- a) Signs associated with multiple building or site occupancy, as in shopping arcades and business services occupying first floor office suites, shall adopt a single co-ordinated approach to advertising by means of clear building identification and appropriately located 'shared' directory facilities. - b) Signs shall achieve a high degree of safety and not represent hazards to passing drivers or pedestrians, transport workers or other property. - c) Signs shall not be confused with, or inhibit instructions given by, official traffic management facilities and signs. - d) Signs shall only appear on land where the advertised activity or development is carrried out, except signage that is permitted under the provisions of Council's Tourism and Related Signage Policy. - e) Signs shall reflect the quality of the business, services or product to which they relate. - f) SIgns shall be simple in both design and message presentation and legible in both colours and text style. - g) Signs shall complement the finishes and colours of the building/place to which it is attached/erected. - h) Signs shall relate to the architectural design lines of the building and adjacent buildings, particularly those constructed prior to 1950. - i) Signs shall maintain the existing 'balance' of the building. - j) There will be a limit on the total number of signs within a locality, particularly above awnings. - k) All buildings will be clearly numbered on the face of the building.
+- (g) Signs shall achieve a high degree of safety and not represent hazards to passing drivers or pedestrians, transport workers or other property. - (h) Signs shall maintain the existing 'balance' of the building. - (i) Signs shall not be confused with, or inhibit instructions given by, official traffic management facilities and signs. - (j) Signs shall only appear on land where the advertised activity or development is carrried out, except signage that is permitted under the provisions of Council's Tourism and Related Signage Policy. - (k) Painted signs on windows should be discreet, and not clutter or dominate the shop window. - (I) Signs shall be simple in both design and message presentation and legible in both colours and text style. - (m) Subdued colours and tones in keeping with a restrained Georgian character are preferred, and in particular, black or dark coloured sign with biscuit (see Figure A8.25) or gold lettering is an appropriate colour scheme for Berrima. - (n) Signs shall complement the finishes and colours of the building/place to which it is attached/erected. - (o) Signs shall relate to the architectural design lines of the building and adjacent buildings.